ColoradoWeld County

 Immediate Steps (First 24 Hours)

-• Arrest and Initial Processing: You will be arrested by a law enforcement officer (likely from the Weld County Sheriff's Office or a municipal police department within the county).
+1. Arrest and Initial Processing: You will likely be arrested by an officer from the Weld County Sheriff’s Office (WCSO), Greeley PD, or another municipal police department.

-• Transportation to Jail: You will be transported to the Weld County Jail.
+2. Transportation to Jail: You'll be transported to the Weld County Jail, operated by the WCSO.

-• Booking: At the jail, you will be processed, which includes fingerprinting, photographing, and recording your personal information.
+3. Booking: At the jail, located at 1555 N. 17th Avenue, Greeley, CO 80631, the booking process involves fingerprinting, photographing, and recording your personal information.

-• Release: Once bail is posted (if applicable), you will be released from jail with a court date.
+6. Release: Once bail is posted through a licensed bail bondsman, you will be released with a court date.

 Critical Deadlines